dhamodharandeepthi/JS-PROJECTS/03.BMI_Calculator_App/Readme.md

 # BMI Calculator App 🚻

-This is a simple BMI (Body Mass Index) Calculator web application that allows users to calculate their BMI based on their height in centimeters and weight in kilograms.
+A simple web application to calculate Body Mass Index (BMI) based on user input for height and weight.
+The app provides a straightforward interface to input height and weight, and displays the calculated BMI value.

 ## App link